tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 -   **r-squared value**: Describes how well the variables fit the dependent variable (model) and describe the data.
 The higher the R\^2 value, the more significant the relationship between the model and the predictor. the r-squared value suggests that between some percent of the deaths caused by IAP in this data set is explained by the year variable.
 This will be important to rerun for the full data set.

--   **P-value**: this is the statistical variable that tells us if the prediction that year has a impact on the % deaths per year.
-The value 0 suggests year will show a correlation to a decrease in n in a larger population.
+-   **P-value**: this is the statistical variable generated to describe if the prediction that year has a statistically significant impact on the % deaths per year.
+The small p-value suggests year will show a correlation to a decrease in n in a larger population, even if the overall impact is relatively small.
 :::